drcornejo19/drcornejo19/README.md

 ## 🚀 About Me

-I build end-to-end data solutions including:

-- Data cleaning & transformation
-- Relational data modeling
-- Dashboard development (Power BI)
-- Business performance analysis

-My background in accounting strengthens my ability to connect technical analysis with financial and operational impact.
+I am a Data Analyst focused on Business Intelligence and performance analytics, with a background in accounting that allows me to connect data insights with financial and operational impact.

-I enjoy structured problem-solving, turning raw data into actionable insights, and continuously improving my analytical skills.
+I enjoy working on structured, end-to-end projects — from data cleaning and modeling to dashboard development and business analysis.
+My approach combines analytical thinking with practical execution, ensuring that insights are clear, measurable, and decision-oriented.

+💡 What defines me:

+- 📊 Strong analytical and critical thinking
+- 🧩 Structured problem-solving approach
+- 📚 Continuous and autonomous learning
+- 🎯 Results-oriented mindset
+- 🤝 Collaborative and team-focused work style
+- 🗂 High level of organization and attention to detail

+I am passionate about transforming raw data into meaningful information that supports strategic decisions and drives business performance.

 ---